-Use Automated Time Tracking
+Use Time Tracking Software

 Switching to time attendance software can end fraudulent employee time theft and early punch-ins.
 At the same time, you will make it easier for your staff to clock in and out of their breaks via mobile apps.

-Time tracking software like Timeero will put an end to buddy punching time theft.
+Time-tracking software like Timeero will put an end to buddy punching time theft.
 Using the facial recognition feature, the system will notify administrators if the person punching in isn't the person they claim to be or if there are any other discrepancies or errors.

 A mobile tracker app also enables tracking of your employees in real-time after they've clocked in.